Marathi cinema: The New Wave and challenges (2020s–present)

+In 2025, the industry witnessed a drastic decline in ticket sales due to the absence of successful franchise releases.
+Dashavatar was the only film to gross around ₹30 crore.
+The industry recorded approximately 70 lakh footfalls, the lowest in the last decade (excluding the COVID-19 period).
+Despite this, Sthal and Sabar Bonda received critical acclamation.

 Notable personalities

 In the early days of Marathi cinema, theater experience was essential for actors.
 Dadasaheb Phalke, regarded as the father of Indian cinema, laid the foundation with his pioneering film Raja Harishchandra in 1913.
 During this period, acting styles in Marathi films were heavily influenced by stage performances.

 With the advent of sound in the 1930s, a shift toward more naturalistic acting emerged in Marathi cinema, although traces of the theatrical style remained.
 V. Shantaram, a prominent actor-director of the era, introduced a more refined approach to acting.
 Renowned actors of this time included Shanta Apte, Durga Khote, Lalita Pawar, Meenakshi Shirodkar, Shobhna Samarth, Chandrakant Mandare, Shahu Modak, Master Vinayak, and Baburao Pendharkar.

 Following India's independence, Marathi filmmakers began to focus on mythology and pressing social issues such as caste discrimination, women's rights, and the struggles of rural populations.
 The 1950s and 1960s are often considered the golden era of Marathi cinema, with filmmakers like V. Shantaram, Bhalji Pendharkar, Anant Mane, Raja Paranjape, and Raja Thakur creating impactful works.
-Notable actors of this period included Sulochana Latkar, Sandhya, Hansa Wadkar, Usha Kiran, Chandrakant Gokhale, Raja Gosavi, Suryakant Mandhare, and Ramesh Deo.
+Notable actors of this period included Sulochana Latkar, Sandhya Shantaram, Hansa Wadkar, Usha Kiran, Chandrakant Gokhale, Raja Gosavi, Suryakant Mandhare, and Ramesh Deo.
 Rising to fame in the late 1950s, Jayshree Gadkar became one of the most influential actresses of the 1960s after her memorable performance in Sangtye Aika.
 In recognition of Marathi cinema, the Maharashtra government launched the annual Maharashtra State Film Awards, with Prapanch being the first film to win the Best Film award.
 Anant Mane is also credited for sustaining Marathi cinema with his groundbreaking work on Tamasha films.